Household Debt and Monetary Policy: Revealing the Cash-Flow Channel

 Work in progress:

-Housing Market Outcomes in the Presence of Intergenerational Links
+Portfolio and Housing Decisions in the Presence of Intergenerational Links (draft available upon request).

 Description: We document an interest rate bias among individuals observed both in Swedish registry data and in a household survey.
 When asked about interest rate expenses, households with higher debt-to-income (DTI) systematically underestimate their expenses compared to the truth observed in the registry data for the same time period.
 For low DTI households, the bias goes the other way and they instead overestimate their expenses.
 One hypothesis is that households, when asked to estimate this expense, use a combination of their own expenses and some average in the population.
 This would be consistent with the pattern of the bias that we observe in the data.
 Here, we aim to estimate the bias and to explain it.